grpc/grpc.io/content/en/blog/bazel-rules-protobuf.md

 ## 2.3: Protobuf Definitions

-GreeterTimer accepts a unary `TimerRequest` and streams back a sequence of `BatchReponse` until all messages have been processed, at which point the remote procedure call is complete.
+GreeterTimer accepts a unary `TimerRequest` and streams back a sequence of `BatchResponse` until all messages have been processed, at which point the remote procedure call is complete.

 ```c